Chapter 2 Yuri

 After many days of walking, Bull and Thomas had led Yuri to a stark landscape.
 Bleached rock formations jutted up from the ground, shrouded by thick dark trees.

-They came to a cliff edge and sprawled out beneath was a mass of grey stone huts.
-Yuri could make out various figures walking about.
-A river could be seen on the far side of the camp.
+They came to a cliff edge and sprawled out beneath was a mass of grey concrete huts, laid out in rows.
+There were some larger buildings arranged around a square, with colourful flowers and bushes growing along and up the walls.
+Yuri could make out various figures walking about and a river on the far side of the camp with irrigation channels that were feeding what looked like allotments and vegetable patches.

 “This is your new home,” said Bull.